Understanding Startup Runway: A Complete Guide

 The basic formula is simple: Runway = Cash Balance / Monthly Net Burn Rate

-For example, if you have $500,000 in the bank and you're burning $50,000 per month, your runway is 10 months.
+For example, if you have $500,000 in the bank and you are burning $50,000 per month, your runway is 10 months.
+For a deeper look at the nuances behind this formula, see our guide on how runway calculation works.

 Why Runway Matters